SquarePenguin101/www.squarepenguin.co.uk/content/wiki/windows.md

 - Temporarily install get_iplayer using the Windows installer
 - Copy the installation directory (`C:\Program Files\get_iplayer` or `C:\Program Files (x86)\get_iplayer`) to a new location, e.g., `C:\gip`.
 - Do a complete uninstall of get_iplayer and remove the default installation directory if necessary (you can always reinstall later).
-- Change the CLI (`get_iplayer.pl`) or WPM (`get_iplayer.cgi`) scripts as desired
+- Change the CLI (`get_iplayer.pl`) or WPM (`get_iplayer.cgi`) Perl scripts as desired

-You can run your customised copy of the CLI or WPM by invoking its batch script directly (e.g., `C:\gip\get_iplayer.cmd` or `C:\gip\pvr_manager.cmd`), or you can add the new directory `C:\gip` to `%PATH%` and run `get_iplayer` or `pvr_manager` at a command prompt as usual
+You can run your customised copy of the CLI or WPM by invoking the appropriate batch script directly (e.g., `C:\gip\get_iplayer.cmd` or `C:\gip\pvr_manager.cmd`), or you can add the new directory `C:\gip` to `%PATH%` and run `get_iplayer` or `pvr_manager` at a command prompt as normal.

-If you wish to use your own version of Perl, you must edit all the batch scripts (`.cmd` files) to invoke your perl interpreter instead of the embedded version.
-You must also remove the scripts' manipulation of `%PATH%` to include the `perl` subdirectory (location of the embedded Perl).
+If you wish to use your own version of Perl, remove or rename the `perl` subdirectory and get_iplayer should pick it up (perl.exe should be in `%PATH%`).
 Remember that the LWP, XML::Simple and XML::LibXML modules must be installed in your version of Perl.

-If you wish to use your own versions of AtomicParsley, ffmpeg and rtmpdump, you must edit all the batch scripts (`.cmd` files) to remove their manipulation of `%PATH%` to include the `utils` subdirectory (location of the embedded utilities).
+If you wish to use your own versions of AtomicParsley, ffmpeg and rtmpdump, remove or rename the `utils` subdirectory (location of the embedded utilities) and get_iplayer should pick up your versions if they are in `%PATH%`.
 If your utilities are not in `%PATH%`, use the `--atomicparsley`, `--ffmpeg`  and `--rtmpdump` options to configure get_iplayer to use them.